 - Are you experiencing family problems as a result of your behaviors?

-Evaluations at UAB are available to patients applying to the Professionals Program for addiction treatment.
-The assessment will help prospective patients, referents and organizations to make clinically sound decisions for patients who are unsure if they need addiction treatment, or the level of care they may require.
+Evaluations by the UAB Medicine Addiction Recovery Program are available to patients applying to the professionals program for addiction treatment.
+The assessment will help potential patients, people who refer patients to our program, and organizations make clinically sound decisions about whether addiction treatment is needed and what level of care the individual may require.

-We also offer these to those who may have needs related to custody, employment, or matriculation.
-The evaluation has been designed to explore particular issues identified by the concerned parties and to provide the patient and referring parties with comprehensive conclusions and recommended courses of action.
+We also offer these evaluations to those who may have needs related to custody, employment, or college education.
+The evaluation has been designed to explore particular issues identified by the concerned parties and provide the patient and referring parties with comprehensive conclusions and recommended courses of action.
 Following the assessment, diagnoses and recommendations are presented and provided to the referral source in a detailed report.